onlysumitg/qsql/README.md

 **Download or clone this repo.**

+> For windows

+1. Simply click on 1RUN.BAT file.

+> For Linux/Mac/ Windows

-> point shell/cmd/powershell (or whatever its called) in that dir and use the following command
+1. point shell/cmd/powershell (or whatever its called) in that dir and use the following command

-> java -jar qsql.jar
+2. java -jar qsql.jar
-> --OR--
-> For windows : Simply click on 1RUN.BAT file.

 It will open the url in your default browser.